 While we're not RV technicians, we're very mechanically inclined and have learned a lot about RV systems over the years.
 We handle most of our own minor service, maintenance and repair work on our 2005 43' Newmar Mountain Aire diesel pusher.
-We also maintained our 2002 39' Fleetwood Bounder Diesel during our first two years on the road.

 We meet lots of newer RVers who are eager to learn some basics about maintaining and caring for their rigs.
 After more than 10 years on the road, we want to share what we've learned (some of it the hard way). ;-)

 We hope our experiences can help other RVers go DIY, saving some time, money and effort, while experiencing the satisfaction of a job well done.